calaldees/teachingWorkshops/teacherEducation/pairProgramming.md

 Pair Programming (1 Hour)
 -------------------------

+* ITT CCF 4.9 #4-Classroom-Learn-that-9-group_pair_guidance
+    * Paired and group activities can increase pupil success, but to work together effectively pupils need guidance, support and practice
+* ITT CCF 4.10 #4-Classroom-Learn-that-10-group_pair_monitor
+    * How pupils are grouped is also important; care should be taken to monitor the impact of groupings on pupil attainment, behaviour and motivation.
+* 4 Lear how .. #4-Classroom-Learn-how-12-group_pair_guidance #4-Classroom-Learn-how-13-increase_focus
+* Stimulate pupil thinking and check for understanding, by:
+    * Discussing and analysing with expert colleagues how to consider the factors that will support effective collaborative or paired work (e.g. familiarity with routines, whether pupils have the necessary prior knowledge and how pupils are grouped).
+    * Receiving clear, consistent and effective mentoring in how to provide scaffolds for pupil talk to increase the focus and rigour of dialogue.
+* ITT CCF 5.5
+    * Flexibly grouping pupils within a class to provide more tailored support can be effective, but care should be taken to monitor its impact on engagement and motivation, particularly for low attaining pupils
-iCCF Learn How
+* iCCF Learn How
-> Discussing and analysing with expert colleagues how to consider the factors that will support effective collaborative or paired work (e.g. familiarity with routines, whether pupils have the necessary prior knowledge and how pupils are grouped).
+    * Discussing and analysing with expert colleagues how to consider the factors that will support effective collaborative or paired work (e.g. familiarity with routines, whether pupils have the necessary prior knowledge and how pupils are grouped).

 * [YouTube code.org - Pair Programming - example](https://www.youtube.com/watch?v=vgkahOzFH2Q) 3min
     * Do's and Don't list

-ITT CCF 4.9
-> Paired and group activities can increase pupil success, but to work together effectively pupils need guidance, support and practice
-ITT CCF 4.10
-> How pupils are grouped is also important; care should be taken to monitor the impact of groupings on pupil attainment, behaviour and motivation.
-ITT CCF 5.5
-> Flexibly grouping pupils within a class to provide more tailored support can be effective, but care should be taken to monitor its impact on engagement and motivation, particularly for low attaining pupils

 * Overview
     * [Quick Read: Using pair programming to support learners](https://blog.teachcomputing.org/quick-read-pair-programming-supports-learners/) 2019 NCCE - 2 page A4